mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 Proofreading
 ~~~~~~~~~~~~

-There's two types of proofreading that needs to be done.
+There are two types of proofreading that needs to be done.

 The most important one is **reviewing changes people make**.
 You can do this on phabricator in two ways: